Google Search Console

 Turning raw data into a plain-English explanation

 This is the most consequential step in the pipeline.
-The interpretation step is where rows of metrics become a specific, causal, client-ready explanation - the thing your client actually reads.
+The interpretation step is where rows of metrics and investigation evidence become a specific, causal, client-ready explanation — the thing your client actually reads.

-The model receives the raw data alongside the original question, the query plan, and a carefully assembled context window.
-That context includes the current conversation thread so follow-up questions make sense, key findings from previous conversations about this client going back 30 days, any active anomaly alerts, recent report narratives so the AI can reference prior analysis, and negative feedback you have given on recent answers so the model avoids repeating patterns you have flagged.
+The model receives the raw data, investigation evidence, and a carefully assembled context window.
+That context includes: the current conversation thread, key findings from previous conversations going back 30 days, the client's 90-day baselines (what “normal” looks like for this specific client), any KPI targets the agency has set, industry and seasonality context, active anomaly alerts, recent report narratives, and negative feedback patterns to avoid.

 The interpretation step uses Anthropic's most capable Claude model.
-Phrasing varies naturally so answers do not read identically every time, while the substance remains grounded in your data.
 The response streams back to your screen in real time.

 Example answer output